stmuk/go-examples/README.md

-Useful examples mostly snarfed from the main go docs
+Useful examples mostly snarfed from the main go docs.

+Some self-written/modified.